Samreay/DSGoPipeline/README.md

 you can see that the version in production will increment every time you run the DAG!

 If we really wanted, we could generate the report (the jupyter notebook) using the new production model every time the DAG executes, which would provide some plots and predictions we could use to try and pick up any issues quickly (though ideally this would happen well before prod...).
+We could add this as something external, or just include it as another step in our DAG!

 ## How can I make this useful for a real use-case?

 1. You'd need to set up airflow, a backend data store and an ML tracking server properly.
 2. The little python operators in airflow can become bash operators which just execute MLProjects on arbitrary infrastructure.
 Because you're only passing back and forth run IDs, theres no worry about data flow.
-3. Better some better checks and balances on your production models.
+3. Better add some checks and validation on your production models.

 ## Updating the dashboard